Open a Company in Hong Kong in 2026

 3. The company owner should inform the Inland Revenue Department by submitting Form IRC3111A within one month of such change.
 Advanced notice will not be accepted.
 Failure to comply may lead to prosecution.

-CHAPTER 2: Ways to Register a Company in Hong Kong
+b.
+Ways to Open a Company in Hong Kong

-The Main Procedure in Setting up a Company Online
+The Main Procedure to Open a Company in Hong Kong Online

-If you use our service at Get Started HK, we can incorporate your company within 1 business day remotely.
+If you use our service at Get Started HK, we can incorporate your company as fast as 1 business day remotely.
 We only require three (3) things from you.

 1. Proposed Company Name,